 Since you wouldn’t have any other players to compare answers with, the last half of the game doesn’t necessarily apply here.
 But it would still be a lot of fun challenging yourself to come up with as many answers as possible before time runs out!

 How to play scattergories with 2 people:

-Playing scattergories with 2 plays is actually exactly the same as playing with a large group.
+Playing scattergories with 2 players is actually exactly the same as playing with a large group.
 Each player will receive one cattergories card and one answer sheet.

 They will then each have to fill in the blanks and come up with as many answers that begin with the chosen letter as possible.

 When time runs out, the players will compare answers.
 Whoever has the most unique answers at the end of the game wins.

 Click on the links below to download the file:

 Instead of printing and cutting out the letters from the instruction page, you could also purchase one of these cool alphabet dice.

 If you enjoyed the Christmas Scattergories game, check out these other free printable Christmas themed games and actives: